-To ground myself in the known science at the time, I dove into the peer-reviewed research, on every tangential topic to ADHD, “connecting the dots” in areas such as sleep apnea and other physiological processes largely controlled by dopamine transmission.
+To ground myself in the known science at the time, I dove into the peer-reviewed research, on every tangential topic to ADHD.
+I sought to “connect the dots” in areas such as sleep apnea and other physiological processes largely controlled by dopamine transmission.
 The more I read, the more I was astounded by the broad-reaching implications of the underlying neurobiology.
-There was far more than “focus” at stake; ADHD could pose real health risks for some people who have it.
+There was far more than “focus” and “couples troubles” at stake; ADHD seemingly posed real health risks for some people who have it.
 I actually wrote to Russell Barkley

-Moreover, most scientific studies involve people with ADHD who either are already diagnosed or are pursuing treatment (so-called “clinic-referred” patients).
-The ADHD Partner Survey covers that population, but it also offers a rarer, more intimate glimpse into lives wherein ADHD has gone unrecognized and untreated for decades—and firmly remains that way.
+Most scientific studies involve people with ADHD who either are already diagnosed or are pursuing treatment (so-called “clinic-referred” patients).
+The ADHD Partner Survey covered that population.
+But it also offers a rarer, more intimate glimpse into lives wherein ADHD has gone unrecognized and untreated for decades—and firmly remained that way.

 Select ALL that took place for your partner’s AD/HD evaluation as an adult with a mental health care professional or family physician